Delightfully crunchy and very flavorful, these baked salami chips are ready in about 30 minutes.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Salami Chips with a Spicy Dip

-- 1 tablespoon cayenne or habanero pepper sauce
+- 1 tablespoon cayenne or habanero hot pepper sauce

-- 4 oz thinly sliced uncured salami (I used Applegate)
+- 4 oz thinly sliced uncured salami (I like to use Applegate)

 - Arrange the salami slices in a single layer on the prepared baking sheet.
 Bake until the edges curl, 12-14 minutes.
 The salami slices will still be pliable at this point.

-- Transfer the salami chips to paper towels.
-Allow to cool for 10 minutes.
+- Transfer the chips to paper towels.
+Allow them to cool for 10 minutes.
 They will crisp up as they cool.